Deep Packet Inspection vs. Metadata Analysis of NDR solutions

 What is Deep Packet Inspection (DPI), and how does it work?

-Why Is DPI not enough to detect Advanced Cyberattacks?
+Why is Deep Packet Inspection (DPI) not enough to detect Advanced Cyberattacks?

 Organisations are increasingly using encryption to protect their network traffic and online interactions.
 Although encryption brings enormous benefits to online privacy and cybersecurity, it also provides a good opportunity for cybercriminals to hide in the dark when launching devastating cyberattacks.
 As DPI technology was not built for the analysis of encrypted traffic, it has become blind to the inspection of encrypted packet payloads.
 This is a significant shortfall for DPI since most modern cyberattacks, such as APT, ransomware, and lateral movement, heavily utilise encryption in their attack routine to receive attacks instructions from remote Command and Control Servers (C&C) scattered across the cyberspace.
 In addition to absent encryption capabilities, DPI requires large amounts of processing power and time in order to thoroughly inspect the data section of packets.
 Consequently, DPI cannot inspect all network packets in data-heavy networks, making it an unfeasible solution for high-bandwidth networks.